kevinolega/callcentertrainingtips/list/hired.md

 I had a big crush on our OM so I always looked at her when she's in the office.

+But because I was always looking at her...

-But I also saw the giant whiteboard near her office from a recent meeting with the client.
+I also saw the giant whiteboard near her office nobody bothered to clean from a recent meeting with the client.

+The whiteboard has the stats of our site.

+It has the number of agents.

+The overall AHT.

+The overall customer feedback score.

+The overall sales.

+The overall attendance.

+And all the other KPI.

+The whiteboard also said...

 90% of the agents hired quit or get fired within one year.